-Generally, Kevlar® thread is yellow in colour.
+Generally, Kevlar® thread consists of a natural yellow.
 However, we also supply black Kevlar® thread.
 The black colour component is melted in the actual raw material mix before extrusion, so the black thread extruded contains this colour within the fibre itself, rather than being dyed onto it later which would result in a lower colourfastness.

 It is possible to dye Kevlar, but this is not an easy task.
 We dye red Kevlar thread and other colours.
 There are limitations to consider but getting small quantities of blue or red Kevlar thread is a possibility.

-Kevlar® has a myriad of uses as a result of its many impressive characteristics.
-Below is a small sample of Kevlar’s uses beyond the well-known bullet and stab resistant vests.
+Kevlar has a myriad of uses as a result of its many impressive characteristics.
+Kevlar is generally recognised in the use of body armor for police and military, around the World.
+Below is a small sample of Kevlar uses beyond the well-known bullet and stab-resistant vests:

 Tires (Bicycle and car (original use))